The window menu provides you with the ability to manage the windows that you want to see, and what type of window it is.

 The arrival list will open with all arriving aircraft appearing above the blue separator (see below).

-You can click and drag, each FDR in any order, but this list can be used by a flow controller, to show the arrival sequence into an airport.
-The arrival list takes into account the flight plan track and so the ETA for landing will be inaccurate until an appropriate STAR has been issued and assigned.
-Notes can be added by the flow controller (more information about this is covered in Tips).
-This can be done by clicking on the RHS of the strip.
+This list is typically used by a flow controller to show the arrival sequence into an airport, however you can click and drag the FDRs in the list into any order you wish.
+The arrival list takes into account the flight plan track, so the ETA for landing will be inaccurate until an appropriate STAR has been assigned in the FDR.
+By clicking on the RHS of the strip, notes can be added by the flow controller (more information about this is covered in Tips).
 These notes can also be adjusted in the flight plan strip (Jurisdiction Window).

 All notes, and the order of FDRs in the arrival list are synced between vatSys clients.

-The Ground Window will enable you to see all traffic on the ground at an aerodrome, that is being picked up by the Surface Movement Radar (SMR).
+The Ground Window will enable you to see all traffic on the ground that is being picked up by the Surface Movement Radar (SMR) at an aerodrome.
 This radar requires that an aircraft transponder be

 Mode C at all times when the aircraft is moving and just prior to pushback.
 The Ground Window can be rotated as if being viewed from the position of the real-world tower (this is at the discretion of the data provider).